Jerrytr/mashup/README.md

 - twitter.py contains functions for sending and checking for Tweets
 - getDisruptionInfo.py queries the HSL API for disruptions and notifies subscribers
 - getTweets.py queries the Twitter API for new subscribers and unsubscribers and sends confirmation Tweets

+You should put getTweets.py and getDisriptionInfo.py in crontab with whatever interval you see fit